 Science of Consciousness

-In the last century, experiments in quantum mechanics showed that matter exists as probabilities and tendencies rather than absolute things.
-Current thinking suggests that we might consider matter as energy vibrations rather than actual solid material.
+In the last century, experiments in quantum mechanics showed that matter exists as probabilities and tendencies rather than absolute things; all matter is made up of atoms and molecules that are in constant motion.
+Matter is energy vibration rather than actual solid material.
 Everything is energy, and everything is connected to everything else.
-Some scientists have theorized that even emotions are energy, so everything we think and feel would have an influence on everything and everyone.

 We learned in school that matter is made up of molecules consisting of atoms.
 Atoms consist of a nucleus with electrons circling around the nucleus.
 We think of these elements as separate particles.
 However, appearances can be deceptive.
 It turns out that solid matter is less solid than it appears.
 Scientists have calculated that your body is 99.99999999% empty space.
 So why do things feel solid if everything is energy?